Principles of learning

-Educational psychology & Educational psychologists have identified several principles of learning, also referred to as laws of learning which seem generally applicable to the learning process.
-These principles have been discovered, tested, and used in practical situations.
+Researchers in the field of educational psychology have identified several principles of learning (sometimes referred to as laws of learning) which seem generally applicable to the learning process.
+These principles have been discovered, tested, and applied in real-world scenarios and situations.
 They provide additional insight into what makes people learn most effectively.
-Edward Thorndike developed the first three "Laws of learning:" readiness, exercise and effect.
+Edward Thorndike developed the first three "Laws of learning": readiness, exercise, and effect.

 Readiness

 Since learning is an active process, students must have adequate rest, health, and physical ability.
 Basic needs of students must be satisfied before they are ready or capable of learning.
 Students who are exhausted or in ill health cannot learn much.
 If they are distracted by outside responsibilities, interests, or worries, have overcrowded schedules, or other unresolved issues, students may have little interest in learning.
 For example, we may identify the situation of an academic examination of a school, in which the cause of securing good marks in various subjects leads to mental and emotional readiness of students to do more hard labour in acquiring knowledge.